phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 ![nuts_and_bolts.jpg](images/nuts_and_bolts.jpg)

 The shorter ones are the X limit switches.
-They are are hit by the Z axis stepper motor body as the carriage traverses left and right.
+They are hit by the Z axis stepper motor body as the carriage traverses left and right.

 ![x_zero_switch.jpg](images/x_zero_switch.jpg)